Drakonis96/whispad/README.md

 - Download or upload local (.bin) whisper.cpp models directly from the interface.
 - Export all notes in a ZIP file with one click.
 - Mobile-friendly interface.
+- User login with per-user note folders and admin management tools.

 ## Disclaimer
 This application is currently in testing and is provided **as is**.
 I take no responsibility for any data loss that may occur when using it.
 Make sure you make frequent backups of your data.